Yermak Timofeyevich: Legacy

 Yermak's life and conquests had a significant impact on Russian policy towards Siberia and the colonization attempts that followed this shift.
 Prior to Yermak's agreement with the Strogonovs, the Russian attitude towards the Siberian expanse had been one preoccupied primarily with defense, not aggression.
 The top priority was the repelling of the Tatar hordes, and, as shown by Ivan's letter to the Strogonovs, the central government rarely involved itself unless the tribes succeeded in entering Russian territory.
 This, of course, changed with Yermak, whose triumphs showed that the Tatars could be put on the defensive and that Russia could now establish itself as an aggressive power in the East.
 Yermak also changed the involvement of the tsar in Siberian affairs.
 In reaching out to the tsar for assistance, Yermak gained the support of the government; indeed, it was reinforcements from the tsar that solidified the Russian presence in the region immediately after Yermak's death.
 This newfound commitment and involvement in the area is best summarized by Ivan's acceptance of the title bestowed upon him by Yermak: "Tsar of Sibir."
 Yermak's pioneering further enabled this system to exist because it depended on the success he achieved in gaining tribute from conquered peoples.
 Much like Yermak, future troops were sent with the understanding that it would be necessary to supplement their base payment with treasures and tributes gained from conquest.
 Without this system in place, it is unlikely such an arrangement would have come to fruition.

 Future explorers would also take notice of Yermak's strategy in approaching the Siberian lands, which, unlike those in many other colonization attempts, already had an established imperial power.
 However, Yermak wisely recognized that Kuchum's territories were not unified.
-Yermak noted that many of these peoples were nothing more than vassals and that they were quite diverse in terms of race, language, and religion.
-Unlike Kuchum and his Mohammedan Tatars, many of these groups were pagan.
+Yermak noted that many of these peoples were nothing more than vassals and that they were quite diverse in terms of ethnicity, language, and religion.
+Unlike Kuchum and his Muslim Tatars, many of these groups were pagan.
 Due to the sum of these differences, many simply paid tribute to avoid trouble, and it mattered little to whom the tribute was paid.
 Yermak's unique strength was thus in recognizing the bigger picture and playing it to his advantage, first identifying and then executing quick, efficient ways to establish influence in the region.